diesttro/listicle/README.md

 An application to create, edit and delete articles where you can sort them by date or title.
 Articles are saved in local storage so you can come back later and continue.

+You can see a demo [here](https://diesttro.github.io/listicle/).

-_Please note that this is a technical test and the code is intended to meet those requirements_
+_Please note that this is a technical test and the code is intended to meet those requirements._

 ## Usage